Santa Fe Conservation Trust

 Full-day tour near Las Vegas, NM

-Explore with Rowdy Robinson, Tecolote Ranch Foreman, and Steve Post, his 9,150 acre ranch where human history has left a unique set of footprints.
-Santa Fe Trail wagon wheel tracks and a wagon stop are still visible amid old rock ruins of 19th century settlements.
+We will be traveling part of this 9,150-acre ranch by vehicle and then wandering and exploring sites where human history has left a unique set of footprints.
+Santa Fe Trail wagon wheel tracks and a wagon stop are still visible amid old rock ruins of 19th century selements.
 Artifacts from ancient hunter-gatherers, Puebloan ancestors, and Plains Indians are still being found.
-Tecolote Peak, a prominent landmark on the ranch, was an essential guidepost for settlers and bandits alike when they marched the Santa Fe Trail during 19th century.
+Tecolote Peak, a prominent landmark on the ranch, was an essential guidepost for settlers and bandits alike when they marched the Santa Fe Trail during the 19th century.